 variant built notes ____________________________________________________________________ B1/35 protos 2 Warwick B.I 16 Bomber with Double Wasps, saw no combat.
 Warwick C.I 14 B.I cargo derivative Warwick ASR.I 275 B.I air-sea rescue derivative Warwick B.II 1 Bomber, Centaurus VI engines, proto only.
 Warwick GR.II 118 Maritime patrol B.II.
 Warwick GR.II Met 14 Weather reconnaissance GR.II.
 Warwick C.III 100 C.I with cargo pannier.
 Warwick C.IV - C.III with Centaurus engines, not produced.
 Warwick GR.V 211 Improved GR.II.
 Warwick ASR.VI 95 Improved ASR.I. ____________________________________________________________________ TOTAL 846 ____________________________________________________________________BACK_TO_TOP

 The first of three Viking prototypes performed its initial flight on 22 June 1945, after the end of the war in Europe, but while the war against Japan was still in progress.
-It was powered by twin Bristol Hercules 130 radials with 1,250 kW (1,675 HP), Mutt Summers doing the honors.
+It was powered by twin Bristol Hercules 130 radials with 1,250 kW (1,675 HP) each, Mutt Summers doing the honors.
 It crashed in April 1946, the crew surviving; the program continued, with 19 Vikings ordered for British European Airways (BEA).

 These initial production "Viking 1A" machines had Wellington flight surfaces, still fabric-clad, but a new all-metal airliner fuselage; they had a crew of four, and a capacity of 21 passengers.
 They were powered by Bristol Hercules 630 engines with 1,260 kW (1,690 HP), driving four-bladed variable-pitch propellers.
 The Viking was unpressurized, with square windows and a single door on the left rear of the fuselage, just ahead of the tail, hinged to the front.

 After a trial flight from Northolt to Oslo on 20 August 1946 by the newly formed BEA, the first regular Viking scheduled service commenced between Northolt and Copenhagen on 1 September 1946.
-BEA then obtained a batch of confusingly-designated "Viking 1" airliners, in which the fabric skinning was replaced with metal skinning; they were powered by Hercules 634 engines featuring technical improvements, but no uprating.
+BEA then obtained a batch of confusingly-designated "Viking 1" airliners, in which the fabric skinning of the flight surfaces was replaced with metal skinning; they were powered by Hercules 634 engines featuring technical improvements, but no uprating.
 Some Viking 1A airliners were upgraded to Viking 1 standard.
 A total of 29 Viking 1s was built, with 12 going to the RAF under the designation of "Viking C.2" -- four of these being committed to the King's Flight, which provided transport support for Britain's royal family.

 The Viking 1 was followed the "Viking 1B", initial flight being in August 1946.
 The Viking 1B featured a short fuselage stretch of 71 centimeters (28 inches), from 19.15 meters (62 feet 10 inches) to 19.86 meters (65 feet 2 inches), raising passenger capacity to 24.
 A total of 113 Viking 1Bs was built, BEA being the biggest single customer, but they were also sold to a number of airlines and foreign military services.
 The last Viking was rolled out at the end of late 1947, with 164 built in all.